Fox 2.5 Factory Series vs 2.5 Performance Series Coilovers

 Rebound

-The Fox 2.5 Performance Series coilover piston features small round rebound ports which can require tuning tricks on lightly sprung vehicles.
-The new 2.5 Fox Factory Race Series coilover pistons have larger round rebound ports which have further improved tuning capability on lightly sprung vehicles.
-Both pistons should perform well on heavily sprung applications.
+The Fox 2.5 Performance Series coilover piston features small round rebound ports, which may require tuning adjustments on lightly sprung vehicles.
+In contrast, the new 2.5 Fox Factory Race Series coilover pistons have larger round rebound ports, offering enhanced tuning capabilities for lighter vehicles.
+Both pistons, however, should perform excellently on heavily sprung applications.

 Fox 2.5 Piston Factory vs Performance - Rebound Outlet